prjemian/pyQParamWidget/docs/source/user_guide/param_tree.rst

 Accept and Reset buttons
 ------------------------

-An alert will be shown (see :ref:`guide:alert`) if the editor has changes.
+The **Accept** and **Reset** buttons are enabled when the editor has changes.
+The **Accept** button will update the parameter values from the widgets.
+The **Reset** button will update the widgets from the parameters.
+The user must resolve any changes (by pressing the corresponding button) before another item in the tree can be selected or the dialog can be dismissed.

+If the user tries to close the dialog or select a new tree item while changes are unresolved, an alert will be shown (see :ref:`guide:alert`).
 It will not be possible to select another item from the tree until the changes are resolved.

 .. rubric:: Alert message when selecting another tree item while editor has changes.